-Some employers may operate ‘defined benefit’ funds, although these funds are generally no longer offered to new members.
+Some employers may operate ‘defined benefit’ funds, although very few of these types of funds are now made available to new members.
 Historically many public sector and corporate super funds were offered on a defined benefit basis.

 The final benefit of a defined benefit fund is determined with a calculation based on your final salary, years of service and a multiple defined by the fund.
 This means that you know with certainty in advance the benefit amount you’ll receive at retirement.

 It is the employer’s responsibility to ensure that there is sufficient money available to pay the final benefit, so they bear any investment risk.